ahmedfcih2014/Mrafqy/README.md

 # Mrafqy
 simple project (learning purpose). for more info please read the README file

-Mrafqy is just a simulation app for customer e-wallet & services to purchase by customers
+Mrafqy is just a simulation app for customer e-wallet & services to purchase by customers, hint the ui in this project is very simple
 ### Business Brief:
 a simple page to show the services manager by admin & the ability to register/login for customers<br>
 each customer has an E-Wallet he can charge this wallet by stripe (or another payment gateway) and then customer can pay him bills by him wallet ,then he can see the invoices generated<br>